mdesnoyer/wonderland/docs/STYLEGUIDE.md

 This document is very much work in progress, please help and if in doubt, lets talk about it.

-## Language

-- `Sign Up`, `Sign In`, `Sign Out` to be used in code to standardise how we talk about this process
-- We use the terms `Owner` and `Guest` to refer to ownership of a Video.
-  - If a User (Signed In OR Signed Out) is viewing their own Video, they are the `Owner`.
-  - If a User (Signed In OR Signed Out) is viewing another User's Video then they are a `Guest`

 ## Javascript

-- use `var` always, please use one var be definitions if possible
+- use `var` always, please use one var for definitions if possible
 - Use NAMES_LIKE_THIS for constant values
-- 4 spaces for tabs
+- 4 spaces for tabs, no tabs - https://www.youtube.com/watch?v=cowtgmZuai0
 - space before `{`
 - semicolons at end of line `;` apart from declaration blocks where they should be on their own line
 - single quotes for strings in Javascript `'bacon'` NOT `"bacon"`